transcom/mymove/docs/database.md

 * [How To Backup and Restore the Development Database](how-to/backup-and-restore-dev-database.md#how-to-backup-and-restore-the-development-database)
 * [How To Migrate the Database](how-to/migrate-the-database.md#how-to-migrate-the-database)

-## POP SQL logging on by default in development
+## Pop SQL logging on by default in development

-POP is an ORM which helps ease communication with the database by providing boiler plate code.
-However, this can obscure the actual SQL that is being executed without a in depth knowledge of the ORM.
-By enabling SQL logging in development a developer can see the queries being executed by POP as they are being executed to hopefully help developers to catch issues in the setup of queries with POP.
+Pop is an ORM which helps ease communication with the database by providing database API abstraction code.
+However, this can obscure the actual SQL that is being executed without a in-depth knowledge of the ORM.
+By enabling SQL logging in development a developer can see the queries being executed by Pop as they happen to hopefully help developers to catch issues in the setup of database calls with Pop.

 If you want to turn this off _temporarily_, just prefix your command with `DB_DEBUG=0` for example: